 In addition to the options noted above, in conjunction with the StemCells California merger, StemCells California options originally issued under a prior StemCells California options plan were exchanged for options to purchase 250,344 shares of the Company's common stock at \$.01 per share; 75,384 of these options are exercisable at December 31, 1997, 96,750 of these options vest and become exercisable only upon achievement of specified milestones, and the remaining 78,210 options vest over three years from the date of grant.
-The value of such options, utilizing the intrinsic method, were accounted for as part of the StemCells California acquisition price.
+The value of such options utilizing the intrinsic method, which approximated the value determined using the Black-Scholes method, was accounted for as part of the StemCells California acquisition price.
 Additionally, the Company adopted the 1997 CytoTherapeutics, Inc. StemCells California Research Stock Option Plan (the StemCells California Research Plan) whereby an additional 2,000,000 shares of Common Stock have been reserved.
 During 1997, the Company awarded options under the StemCells Research Plan to purchase 1.6 million shares of the Company's common stock to the Chief Executive Officer and scientific founders of StemCells at an exercise price of \$5.25 per share.
 Under the original grants, approximately 100,000 of these options were exercisable immediately on the date of grant, 1,031,000 of these options would vest and become exercisable only upon achievement of specified milestones and the remaining 469,000 options would vest over eight years.
+Options granted to Dr. Rose, in his capacity as Chief Executive Officer, were valued using the intrinsic value method, in accordance with the provisions of APB 25, ACCOUNTING FOR STOCK ISSUED TO EMPLOYEES.
+Options granted to non-employees Drs.
+Weissman, Gage and Anderson were accounted for using the fair value method in accordance with the provisions of Statement of Financial Accounting Standards No. 123, ACCOUNTING FOR STOCK-BASED COMPENSATION.